jeroencools/PS_MS365_TEAMS_GUI/readme.md

 You can use this to create "edu teams" based on the information from a .csv-file (teams.csv) in the same directory.

 In the csv-file you can provide a team name, owners (teachers), members (students) and channels (subjects).

+By executing this file a transcript "output.txt" will be created in the same folder.
+After the script is done, you can use this to check for errors.

 ### The following actions are always executed:
 * Create teams with a custom name